mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 Step 3: Start logging
 ---------------------

 Now you are ready to start logging your experiment runs.
-For example, the following code runs training for an scikit-learn RandomForest model on the diabetes dataset:
+For example, the following code runs training for a scikit-learn RandomForest model on the diabetes dataset:

 .. code-section::